Sakshiii03/JournalApp/README.md

 # JournalApp

-Hello this is demo readme
+Hello this is demo readme updated